 Find general information and frequently asked questions about The Linden Market #marketinthepark.
-With our next market coming up Saturday 7 April, we hope that this answers any of your questions.
+With our next market coming up on Saturday the 6th of April 2019, we hope that this answers any of your questions.
 If you have any other questions please do not hesitate to contact us.

 Come and join us for a lovely autumn day in the beautiful Botanical Gardens.
 Bring your friends and family!
 Furry friends welcome…

 The Linden Market takes place every quarter.
 Located in the heart of the The Botanical Gardens of Emmarentia, Johannesburg.
 We follow the seasons to bring you something unique and keep things fresh with every market.
 Please see our market dates for 2019.

 TLM Autumn Edition Saturday 6 April (9am – 4pm)

 TLM Winter Edition Saturday 27 July (9am – 4pm)

 TLM Spring Edition Saturday 28 September (9am – 4pm)

 TLM Christmas Edition Saturday 30 Nov – Sunday 1 Dec (9am – 4pm)

 There are parking bays at The Botanical Gardens and the Roosevelt High cricket field across the road from the market entrance.
 (Thomas Bowler Street.)

 We have an agreement with Roosevelt High for secure parking for our market goers.
 Parking is charged at R20 per car.
 We urge our guests to make use of this offering to ensure the safety of their vehicles.
 We do not have control over the cars parked on the side walk and is a risk to car theft and break-ins.